Slackadays/Clipboard/README.md

 Yuck, ugh, and puke!
 We can do better.

-Clipboard is _<ins>your</ins>_ time and effort saver to use **anytime, anywhere in the terminal.** Cut, copy, paste, add, remove, and make note of anything in your path, just how you would on a desktop!
-It's like having a helper with a perfect memory by your side.
+Clipboard is _<ins>your</ins>_ time and effort saver to use **anytime, anywhere in the terminal.** Cut, copy, paste, add, remove, and make note of **anything** sitting in your path, just how you would on a desktop!
+Have a helper with a perfect memory by your side.
 You'll be sitting on a sunny beach sipping a papaya smoothie with the love of your life in no time.
 Ok, so maybe that last part won't actually happen, but you get the idea:

 <p align="center">
     <img src="documentation/readme-assets/ClipboardMakesYourLifeEasy.png" alt="Clipboard makes your life easy." />